 10. Alcohol.
 Have a beer or wine.
 I try to make it to 5pm but needs must when the devil drives.
 Sometimes, on my worst days, one beer while I wait for papa ginge to get home helps me enjoy rather than just survive the dreading witching hour – especially if combined with step 6.

 And obviously, it almost goes without saying ‘this too shall pass’ 12000 times a day.
-This is why our blog slogan is based on the days are long but the years are short.
 You’ve survived 100% of these days so far, you’ll survive this too.
 It’s not long in the grand scheme of your life with your child, you can make it, you have many nights of sleep ahead of you (one day, ‘they’ tell me) – in the words of the fabulous nurshable – you’ve just gotta ‘wait it out’.